luzap/dit/README.md

 Another point worth investigating is _how_ to present code changes to the user.
 When normally reviewing commits with `git show <commit>` or `git log -p`, it might be hard to figure out the exact changes, especially if they were purposefully designed to evade review.

 ## Future work
+- [ ] Handling changing developer groups: the group of developers working on a project does not remain constant over time, and implementing ways of redistributing key shares would help make the process more seamless
+- [ ] Key rotation: to ensure that a determined attacker could not eventually obtain sufficient key shares to unilaterally sign releases, an efficient key rotation protocol (like the one found [here](https://github.com/ZenGo-X/fs-dkr)) could be implemented
 - [ ] Secure communication (hashing broadcast messages according to the protocol description)
 - [ ] Better error handling between the protocol execution and the front-end
 - [ ] More semantically descriptive errors for protocol failure